Grammar

 In our ‘Commonly Confused Words’ series we set out to explain some of the most misunderstood and misused words in writing.
 As with our other articles in this series, we will be referring for our definitions to the Macquarie Dictionary—the authority on Australian English spelling.

 You might be interested in our other articles.
-We encourage you to read ‘Commonly Confused Words: “Their”, “They’re” and “There” ’, because it also explores contractions and when to use Semi Colon?
+We encourage you to read ‘Commonly Confused Words: “Their”, “They’re” and “There” ’, because it also explores contractions.

 Its